Pensions – Tax Treatment on Death

 Tax treatment of inherited annuities

 Beneficiaries of individuals who die under the age of 75 with a joint life or guaranteed term annuity are able to receive any future payments from such policies tax free.
-If the individual dies aged 75 or over beneficiaries can receive payments at their marginal tax rate.
+If the individual dies aged 75 or over beneficiaries can receive payments at their marginal income tax rate.

 How we can help

-These changes may for some turn traditional IHT planning on its head.
+The impact of the current beneficial tax treatment of pension funds on death may for some turn traditional IHT planning on its head.
 Please do contact us for guidance on the options available and the effect on your current IHT plans.

 Professional advice is always recommended before actions are taken in respect of IHT planning.